 Arizona railroads are known for flat deserts, high mountains, and trains that range from speeding loads of intermodal to slow drags of coal, copper, agriculture, and wood products.
 The state's history with trains began in the latter half of the 19th century although because of its lack of natural resources and major markets few classic lines ever operated there.
 Today, while the state may be home to less than 2,000 route miles of railroad but it offers a little of everything from main line railroads (the West's two largest systems still operate important routes through Arizona) to railroad museums and tourist lines.
 In any event, included here is a brief overview of the state's railroads, covering their history as well as present-day operations.
 Additionally, links to other pages here at the site covering related subjects are also featured.

 Railroads in the state got their start in 1877 when the Southern Pacific arrived in Yuma on its way to completing its line to Tucson in 1880.
 Over the years Arizona would become home to seventy-six different railroads although most of those have since been either abandoned, sold, or merged (actually, many disappeared during the industry's early years due to poor management, economies, or other factors).
 One thing that has not changed, however, is the natural resources it has been known for which include coal, copper, and (to a lesser extent) timber/wood products.
-Arizona has been one of the few states to barley lose its original number of Class I railroads, from three to two.
+Arizona has been one of the few states to primarily retain its original number of Class I railroads, dropping from three to only two.
 Prior to the mid-1990s Arizona railroads included Class Is Southern Pacific and the venerable Atchison, Topeka & Santa Fe Railway both of whom had their main lines running east-west across the state.

 And before the fall of 1924 this also included the oft forgotten El Paso & Southwestern, a later SP subsidiary.
 After 1995 that all changed when the Santa Fe merged with Burlington Northern Railroad becoming the Burlington Northern Santa Fe Railway (today simply known as the BNSF Railway) and Southern Pacific was purchased by Union Pacific Railroad in 1996.
 Today, Arizona is still home to both original owners' main lines with Union Pacific's former SP Sunset Route a major corridor between California and Texas and BNSF Railway's Transcon between California and Chicago (this route is also the state's busiest).
 For more information about Arizona's "classic lines" please visit the links listed below to learn more about them: